-When we really think about the ways in which the vast majority of people go about creating the sustainable levels of life-satisfaction they crave at the core of their beings, it becomes clear to see how a number of psychological processes govern over their thinking, decision-making and behavior.
-Unquestionably the process of social influence, in the forms of socialization, conformity and social conditioning, plays a significant role in shaping us as individuals, and unfortunately it’s not always in the most beneficial ways.
-Of course, learning from and emulating the behaviors of others helps us maintain our place as a valuable member in society, but when it comes to creating lasting levels of happiness and fulfillment, the approaches we learn are all together misguided.
+When we really think about the ways in which the vast majority of people go about creating the sustainable levels of life satisfaction they crave at the core of their beings, it becomes clear to see how a number of psychological processes govern their thinking, decision-making, and behavior.
+Unquestionably the process of social influence, in the forms of socialization, conformity, and social conditioning, plays a significant role in shaping us as individuals, and unfortunately, it’s not always in the most beneficial ways.
+Of course, learning from and emulating the behaviors of others helps us maintain our place as valuable members of society, but when it comes to creating lasting levels of fulfillment, the approaches we learn are all together misguided.

 We are addicted to pleasure, in part because we confuse pleasure with happiness.
 We would all say that deep down, all we want is to be happy.
 Yet we don’t have a realistic understanding of what happiness really is.
 Happiness is closer to the experience of acceptance and contentment than it is to pleasure… Though pleasure is in no way the enemy in our search for happiness, it comes and goes.
 When it’s here, we tend to grasp at it; when it’s gone, we want more.”

 Differentiating The Ego’s Drives From Our Deepest Desires: